 Check out our article on the best circular saws.
+And mini and compact circular saws.

 2) Cordless Drill: One of the most popular tools for any woodworking application is a cordless drill.

 Fabricating most joints in a woodworking project requires drilling holes for dowels or screws, making a drill one must-have wood shop tool.